Shevotool/Shevotool/README.md

 # 💫 About Me:
-Software Developer and passionate about technology from Costa Rica<br>🔭 I’m currently working at Arcade 🛸<br>👯 looking to collaborate on some projects<br>🌱  Currently focusing to broad my knowledge in JavaScript<br>🛸 I enjoy reading Elocuent JavaScript, practicing in Freecodecamp and Codewars &nbsp;&nbsp;
+Software Developer and passionate about technology from Costa Rica<br>🔭 I’m currently working at Arcade 🛸<br>👯 looking to collaborate on some projects<br>🌱  Currently focusing to broad my knowledge in JavaScript<br>🛸 I enjoy reading Elocuent JavaScript, practicing on Freecodecamp and Codewars &nbsp;&nbsp;
 <br>💬 Ask me about programming and technology